Japanese armour: History

 The earliest Japanese armour is thought to have evolved from the armour used in ancient China.
-Cuirasses and helmets were manufactured in Japan as early as the 4th century CE.
-Tankō, worn by foot soldiers and keikō, worn by horsemen were both pre-samurai types of early Japanese cuirass constructed from iron plates connected together by leather thongs.
+Cuirasses and helmets were manufactured in Japan as early as the 4th century.
+Tankō for foot soldiers, and keikō with extra upper torso protection for cavalry, were both pre-samurai types of early cuirass constructed from iron plates connected by leather thongs.

-During the Heian period (794–1185), the Japanese samurai armor types ō-yoroi and dō-maru emerged.
-The luxurious and heavily built ō-yoroi were worn by high-ranking mounted samurai, while the lighter dō-maru were typically used by lower-ranking foot soldiers.
-The Japanese cuirass evolved into the more familiar style of armor worn by the samurai, known as the dou or dō.
-Japanese armor makers began using leather (nerigawa), and lacquer was applied to weatherproof the armor components.
-Leather and/or iron scales were used to construct samurai armor, with leather and eventually silk lace (kumihimo) used to connect the individual scales (kozane) from which these cuirasses were constructed.
-The artistic decoration of ō-yoroi reached its peak around the time of the Genpei War at the end of the Heian period.
-In the case of ō-yoroi, which required a high degree of aesthetic refinement, up to 300 meters of kumihimo in various colors and weaving styles were used to complete a single suit of armor.
-By the late 14th century, toward the end of the Kamakura period (1185–1333), even high-ranking samurai often wore the lightweight dō-maru.
+During the Heian (794–1185), the ō-yoroi and dō-maru emerged.
+High-ranking mounted samurai wore the luxurious and heavily built ō-yoroi, while the lighter dō-maru were typically used by lower-ranking foot soldiers.
+The Japanese cuirass evolved into the more familiar style known as the dō.
+Armour makers began using leather, and lacquer was applied to weatherproof the components.
+Leather and/or iron scales were used to construct samurai armour, with leather and kumihimo connecting the individual scales.

+The artistic decoration of ō-yoroi reached its peak around the time of the Genpei War (1180–1185), a civil war at the end of the Heian. Ō-yoroi, which required a high degree of aesthetic refinement, might require up to 300 m of kumihimo in various colours and weaving styles to complete a single suit of armour.
+Toward the end of the Kamakura period (1185–1333), even high-ranking samurai often wore the lightweight dō-maru.

-In the Kamakura period (1185–1333), the most simple style of armor called hara-ate (腹当) appeared, which protected only the front of the torso and the sides of the abdomen, and was worn by lower-ranked fighters.
-In the late Kamakura period, the haramaki, which extended both ends of the hara-ate to the back, appeared.
-During the Nanbokuchō period (1336–1392), ashigaru (foot soldiers) and conscripted farmers joined the fighting on foot, increasing the demand for light, mobile, and inexpensive haramaki.
-Later, kabuto (helmets), men-yoroi (facial armor), and kote (gauntlet) were added to the haramaki, and even high-ranking samurai began to wear them.
+In the Kamakura period (1185–1333), the simplest style of armour, called hara-ate (腹当), appeared.
+It protected only the front of the torso and the sides of the abdomen and was worn by lower-ranked soldiers.
+In the late Kamakura, the haramaki appeared, which extended both ends of the hara-ate to the back.
+During the Nanboku-chō period (1336–1392), ashigaru and conscripted farmers fought on foot, increasing demand for light, mobile, and inexpensive haramaki.
+Later, kabuto, men-yoroi (facial armor), and kote (gauntlets) were added to the haramaki, and even high-ranking samurai began to wear them.